SamadhiPathirathna/SamadhiPathirathna/README.md

 # 👋 Hi, I'm Samadhi Pathirathna!

 Welcome to my GitHub profile!
 I'm passionate about software development, open-source, and building solutions that make a difference.
-This README is interactive—click around to explore my work!

 ---

 ## 🚀 About Me

-🎓 Graduate from SlIIT
+-🎓 Graduate from SlIIT
 - 💡 Passionate about building secure, and  responsive application.Analysing data and making insightfull dashboards and reports for better decision making.
 - ⚛️ Skilled in Java, React.js, Python, MongoDB and MySQL
 - 🔁 Strong foundation in full stack development